Seizure

 guarana, citrus aurantium,

-ginkgo, sexual herbs such
+ginkgo biloba herb, sexual herbs such

 as horny goat weed and tongkat ali, and teas that have caffeine.

-Anti Seizure medication warning
+Anti seizure medication warning

-As of December 2008, the US Food and Drug Administration is requiring that the
+The US Food and Drug Administration is requiring that the

 label of all anti seizure medications include a warning about the increased risk